benjamesmason/astro-nova/README.md

 Some features run through all of them.
 These are:

 - Page Logo - This includes the main page title (Astro Nova).
-Its black theme and design compliment the website design well, and the moon, planet and star graphics featured are fitting for the scope of the website.
+Its black theme and design complement the website design well, and the moon, planet and star graphics featured are fitting for the scope of the website.
 It appears on the top of every page within the website.
 It also works as a clickable link that will direct you back to the home page from any other page where featured

 ![Page Logo](documentation/logo.png)

 - The navigation bar - This feature stretches across the entire width of the screen and consists of links to all four available pages of the website.
-It was created using Boostrap and is fully responsive, scaling down to a hamburger style menu when viewed on small devices.
+It was created using Bootstrap and is fully responsive, scaling down to a hamburger style menu when viewed on small devices.
 The active tab will display a white colour when selected for all webpages other than "AstroNova+" (this is styled differently to draw user attention) while the remaining three are muted.
 All links also change color when a user hovers over them.

 ![Navigation Bar](documentation/navbar.png)

-- Alert & Modal - The Alert and Modal also feautures on all four main webpages and also stretches across the entire width of the screen.
+- Alert & Modal - The Alert and Modal also feauture on all four main web pages and also stretches across the entire width of the screen.
 It consists of the centered text "SUBSCRIBE to our FREE Newsletter for exclusive offers and announcements..." followed by a fontawesome mail icon, when a user clicks the capitalized word "SUBSCRIBE" this toggles the Modal into action, when there a user can decide to Subscribe to AstroNova by inputting their email address followed by clicking the button labelled "Join Us!" this will direct a user to a new webpage (subscribed.html) to instruct the user that they have successfuly signed up.

 ![Alert & Modal](documentation/modal-view.png)
 ![Completed Subscription Form](documentation/completed-subscription.png)